Pointe Coupée Slave Conspiracy of 1791

+Conspiracy

 The conspirators planned to launch the attack on the night of July 7, 1791, but poor weather and the need to gather Mina from other plantations in Pointe Coupée delayed the uprising until July 9.
 With the delay, Jacó attempted to enlist additional supporters, including an enslaved man named Dique.
 Dique was hesitant to join the conspiracy and confided in Venus, who like him was Ado, not Mina.
 Venus did not trust the Mina and reported the plans to her slave holder, Georges Oliveau, who in turn passed word to an officer of the local militia.

 The militia posted guards on roads throughout the area and dispatched troops to capture the conspirators.
 In total, 17 enslaved men, including Jacó, were arrested and sent to New Orleans for trial.
 Their trial began in March 1792, but the Spanish colonial officials lacked interpreters necessary for the witnesses and defendants who spoke only French or Creole.
 By June 1794, 16 of the conspirators (one had drowned himself before reaching New Orleans), were returned to the plantations where they were enslaved.